Attendees must have a WiFi-connected laptop with Chrome and Node.js installed.

 You are a working frontend web developer who needs to increase site reliability and make your work processes more efficient.

 There are many aspects of delivering and maintaining a fast web experience for users.
 Tim Kadlec and Patrick Meenan explain how the construction of websites and applications impacts performance as well as how to quickly debug and resolve performance issues.
 Tim and Patrick dive into how browsers work, how web pages are delivered, backend and frontend issues, optimizations, and techniques to get the best performance and provide hands-on experience for working on web performance.
 You’ll leave with a deep understanding of how browsers load and render content as well as how to integrate performance into your development culture and make it part of your development cycle from development through release and into maintenance.

-Tim Kadlec is the head of developer relations at Snyk – a company focused on making open source code more secure.
-He is the author of Implementing Responsive Design: Building Sites for an Anywhere, Everywhere Web (New Riders, 2012) and was a contributing author for High Performance Images (O’Reilly, 2016), Smashing Book #4: New Perspectives on Web Design and Web Performance Daybook Volume 2 (O’Reilly, 2012).
-He writes sporadically at Timkadlec.com.
+Tim Kadlec is a performance consultant and trainer focused on building a web everyone can use.
+He is the author of High Performance Images and Implementing Responsive Design: Building Sites for an Anywhere, Everywhere Web and was a contributing author for Smashing Book #4: New Perspectives on Web Design and the Web Performance Daybook: Volume 2.
+He writes about all things web at Timkadlec.com.

 Comments on this page are now closed.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com